taocpp/PEGTL/doc/Inputs-and-Parsing.md

 - *success*, a return value of `true`,
 - *local failure*, a return value of `false`,
 - *global failure*, an exception of type `tao::pegtl::parse_error`, or
-- any other exception thrown by the input class or an action method.
+- any other exception thrown by the input class or an action function.

 ```c++
 template< typename Rule,